A Call For Change

 I don't know what kind of day dad had.

-I don't know anything other than what I'm seeing right now for two damn seconds of this whole family unit's life.
+I don't know anything other than what I'm seeing right now for two damn seconds of this whole family family unit's life.
 You know what I'm saying?

-So I can't, you know, it's wrong for me to even label the child as anything other than, oh, wow, that's their child, and I pray for the parent.
-You know what I'm saying?
-Like,
+So I can't, you know, it's wrong for me to even label the child as anything other than, oh, wow, that's their child.
+And I pray for the parent.

 I'm like, I don't even, the kid could be curdled, screaming, crying.

 I feel so bad for the mom.
-Oh, yeah, because you know, she's stressing, they're stressing hard, which I honestly feel like
+Oh, yeah, because you know, she's stressing.

+It is nowadays.
 Oh, really?
 Oh, yeah.
-I've seen videos nowadays, too.

 cuddle the babies and walk them.
 And the mom is like, that person was literally an angel.